Neural-Systems-at-UIO/LocaliZoom/Docs/annotation.rst

 **Viewing point coordinates in MeshView**

-The saved .lz file can also be visualised in the 3D viewer, MeshView.
+The saved .lz file can also be visualised in the 3D viewer, MeshView (https://meshview-for-brain-atlases.readthedocs.io/en/latest/index.html) which is also available as a webapp in the EBRAINS collaboratory.

-**Controls**:

-• Press Space to annotate points of interest.
-Atlas coordinates for points of interest can be exported to Excel or MeshView atlas viewer
-• Press Delete to remove an annotation marker under the mouse cursor